boonyong6/how-linux-works/README.md

 - Offers quick access to obscure directory paths.
 - Symbolic links are simply filenames that point to other names.
 - **Caveats:**
-  - The file type of the link target can’t be easily identified just by looking at the symbolic link.
+  - The file type of the link target can't be easily identified just by looking at the symbolic link.
   - Chained symbolic link \- link that points to another link.
   - Without the \-s option, ln creates a hard link, which can be more confusing than symbolic links.
 So, avoid using them.